listeven989/code-search-ai/specs/summarization.md

 ## implementation ideas

-could be done as a single typescript file in a codebase that does the above items some could run as `ts-node code-search.ts` on a few sample queries to see if it works
+possibly could be done as a single typescript file in a codebase

+has the logic for everything in "proof of concept"

+runs through 5-10 queries as test cases on the search

+user can just run `ts-node code-search.ts` to see if it works

-great to do on a larger codebase
+would be great to do on a larger codebase